Canon 650D vs RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+It is notable that the RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
+In contrast, the 650D does not provide wifi capability.

 So what is the bottom line?
 Is the Canon 650D better than the Canon RP or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.